Tech-at-DU/React-Fundamentals-tutorial/P02-Building-Content/content.md

 Components can be made dynamic by using props. **Props** are values (think properties) that are passed into the Component from outside.

-Above you created a list of `<Project />` component instances each of which displays exactly the same thing.
+Above you created a list of `<Project />` component instances each of which displays the same thing.
 The goal of this step is to make this component dynamic by adding props. _This will allow each instance to be configured differently._

-Props is always an Object with properties.
+Props are always an object with properties.
 All of the values that you want to pass into a component will be attached to this Object.

 In the case of the `Project` Component there are three things that need to be dynamic:

 - title
-- image url
+- image URL
-- link url
+- link URL

 > [action]
 >